Viviana/vanilla-bootstrap-hugo-theme/exampleSite/content/class/wk1.md

 ```

 # Submit your Assignment

 Step 1: Double check if you answered all the questions and check for accuracy ALWAYS!

-Step 2: `Knit` your R Markdown document--move your cursor to the face-down triangle next to `Knit`, and choose for **a pdf document** (name your file as "Last name_HW1.pdf", e.g., Wu_HW1.pdf)
+Step 2: `Knit` your R Markdown document--move your cursor to the face-down triangle next to `Knit`, and choose for **PDF**

 Step 3: Submit two copies of R Markdown documents to Gradescope <https://www.gradescope.com/>